Skip to main content

 How Long Does a Work Injury Lawsuit Take?

 A minority of workplace accidents are often settled relatively quickly, within a few months.
-However, on average, work injury settlements take about one to two years.
+However, work injury settlements take about one to two years on average.
 Workplace accidents generally are handled in the worker’s compensation arena.
-However, if a worker is injured due to the negligence of a third party who is not employed by the worker’s employer, the worker may have an independent personal injury claim in addition to a worker’s compensation claim.
+However, if a worker is injured due to the negligence of a third party not employed by the worker’s employer, the worker may have an independent personal injury claim in addition to a worker’s compensation claim.

 How Long Will a Wrongful Death Lawsuit Take to Settle?